MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 ## Step 4 - Using a Gesture to Generate New 3D-Primitives in the Scene

-In this final step, we will create the necessary wiring so that you can use a gesture to trigger the 3D-primitive generation.
+On this step, we will create the necessary wiring so that you can use a gesture to trigger the 3D-primitive generation.

 1. The **GestureTrigger** prefab provided with our Unity toolkit allows you to designate a method in your project to be executed whenever some gesture is detected.